zeta-chain/network-athens3/docs/start_here.md

 - [ ] Run each process as a systemd service or containerized service
 - [ ] Do NOT run these services as root.
 Create a new restricted ZetaChain user
 - [ ] Create Sentry nodes to protect your validator
+- [ ] Setup ngnix to forward p2p traffic from Sentry node to zetaclientd -- TODO add documentation for this
 - [ ] Make sure you setup resource monitoring (CPU, RAM, etc), uptime monitoring, log ingestion, etc to minimize the risk of downtime or slashing
 - [ ] Install adequate security measures such as, Endpoint protection, Anti-Virus,